Welcome to torts, the law of private wrongs!

 The review session for this course is scheduled for Tuesday, November 29, 10:30–11:45AM.
 The final exam will be on Friday, December 2, in the afternoon, in class.
 I expect that it will be a 4-hour exam.
 (This is what I think is most likely right now, but the specific details are subject to change with plenty of notice).

 The casebook for this course will be Goldberg, Kendrick, Sebok & Zipursky, Tort Law: Responsibilities and Redress (5th ed.).
+I don’t care how you acquire it, whether you have a physical copy, or anything else, as long as you can do the reading assignments as they appear in the 5th edition.

 Feel free to use other study aids you find helpful, but remember that you won’t be evaluated on those other materials.
 Tort law is a sprawling subject; we won’t be covering everything, and you can learn everything you need to know for this course by completing the assignments and attending class.
 I’ve heard good things about Kenneth Abraham’s The Forms and Functions of Tort Law—which you can access online (for free!) through the UCLA Law Library—but, again, this is not required, and not even necessarily recommended.